 Tires are made from various compounds, including natural and synthetic rubber, nylon, steel, and more.
 Esteemed tire brands invest heavily in research and development to produce a resilient, long-lasting combination.

 Budget tire brands, often imported from overseas, usually cut costs by using less natural rubber.
-Instead, they use hard-compound rubber that’s less flexible and more prone to crack.
+Instead, they use rigid-compound rubber that’s less pliable and more prone to crack.

 5 Worst Tire Brands To Avoid Buying